A854949/Test-Case-Prioritization/README.md

    You should see the home page load.

+## MySQL Database Setup

+Before running the server, make sure to set up the MySQL database with the necessary tables.

-## Create Database and Tables (If setting up the server on another computer)
+### Create Database and Tables (If setting up the server on another computer)

 1. **Create Database**